lorenzwalthert/strcode/README.md

 ##      A subtitle                                                          ####
 ```

-- **Level 3* sections, which are low-level blocks that can be separated as follows:
+- **Level 3** sections: low-level blocks that can be separated as follows:

 ``` r
 ###     .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. ...
 ###     One more                                                            ####
 ```

-Notice from the examples above that
+Notice from these examples that:

 - The number of `#` used in front of the break character (`___`, `...`, `.. ..`) corresponds to the level of granularity that is separated.
--   The breaks characters `___`, `...`, `.. ..` were chosen such that they reflect the level of granularity, namely `___` has a much higher visual density than `.. ..`.
+- The break characters `___`, `...`, `.. ..` were chosen such that they reflect the level of granularity, namely `___` has a much higher visual density than `.. ..`.
 - Each block has an (optional) short title on what that block is about.
 - Every title ends with `####`.
 Therefore, the titles are recognized by RStudio as [sections](https://support.rstudio.com/hc/en-us/articles/200484568-Code-Folding-and-Sections).
 This has the advantages that you can get a quick summary of your code in Rstudio's code pane and you can fold sections as you can fold code or function declarations or if statements.
 See the pictures below for details.

-The separators all have length 80.
-The value is looked up in the global option `strcode$char_length` and can therefore be changed by the user.
+*The separators each have a length of 80 characters*.
+The value is set by the global option `strcode$char_length` and can therefore be changed by the user.

-By default, breaks and titles are inserted via a Shiny Gadget, but this default can be overridden by setting the option `strcode$insert_with_shiny` to `FALSE` and hence only inserting the break.
+By default, breaks and titles are inserted via a `shiny` Gadget, but this default may  be overridden by setting the option `strcode$insert_with_shiny` to `FALSE` and hence only the break is inserted.

 ## Structuring Code with Embedded Semantics

 After invoking the interface, click check box `Add semantics` to show more options for semantic use.
 For complicated scripts up to seven levels of granularity might be required.
 Examples semantic annotation at different levels appear below.

-- **Level 1** sections, which are highest-level blocks that usually represents user's workflow domain and can be separated as follows:
+- **Level 1** sections: the highest-level blocks that usually represent user's workflow domain and can be separated as follows:

 ``` r
 #       ________________________________________________________________________
 #       YourWorkflow {WorkID provone:Workflow}                              ####
 ```

-- **Level 2** sections, which are second-highest-level blocks that are the highest level for detailed entities can be separated as follows:
+- **Level 2** sections: second-highest-level blocks that are the highest level for detailed entities can be separated as follows:

 ``` r
 ##      ........................................................................
 ##      YourProcess {ProcessID provone:Process}                             ####
 ```

-- **Level 3** sections, which are lower-level blocks that can be separated as follows:
+- **Level 3** sections: lower-level blocks that can be separated as follows:

 ``` r
 ###     .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. ...
 ###     YourProcess02 {ProcessID02 provone:Process}                         ####
 ```

--   **Level 4** sections, which are lower-level blocks that can be separated as follows:
+-   **Level 4** sections: lower-level blocks that can be separated as follows:

 ``` r
 ####    ... ... ... ... ... ... ... ... ... ... ... ... ... ... ... ... ... ....